spex-lang/spex/README.md

   + https://medium.com/designing-atlassian/10-design-principles-for-delightful-clis-522f363bac87
   + https://github.com/charmbracelet/bubbletea
   + https://gleam.run/

-* Keep track of previous responses and try to use them during generation

 * Coverage statistics and use coverage-guidance (endpoint coverage, but also check coverage of the range of values from responses.)